SecOpsNews/news/index.md

 - [BleepingComputer] The Heat Wasn't Just Outside: Cyber Attacks Spiked in Summer 2025 - 1 day ago
 - [GrahamCluley] The AI Fix #62: AI robots can now pass CAPTCHAs, and punch you in the face - 1 day ago
 - [RegisterSec] Chained bugs in Nvidia's Triton Inference Server lead to full system compromise - 1 day ago
-- [IT Governance] What are the different types of penetration test? - 1 day ago
+- [IT Governance] What are the different types of penetration test? - 2 days ago
-- [SecurityWeek] Cisco Says User Data Stolen in CRM Hack - 1 day ago
+- [SecurityWeek] Cisco Says User Data Stolen in CRM Hack - 2 days ago
-- [DataBreaches] Cencora & The Lash Group reach $40M settlement in data breach class action - 1 day ago
+- [DataBreaches] Cencora & The Lash Group reach $40M settlement in data breach class action - 2 days ago
 - [DataBreaches] Exclusive: Brosix and Chatox promised to keep your chats secured.
-They didn’t. - 1 day ago
+They didn’t. - 2 days ago
-- [CloudFlare] MXP (Milan) on 2025-08-11 - 1 day ago
+- [CloudFlare] MXP (Milan) on 2025-08-11 - 2 days ago
-- [BleepingComputer] Cisco discloses data breach impacting Cisco.com user accounts - 1 day ago
-- [SecurityWeek] Vibe Coding: When Everyone’s a Developer, Who Secures the Code? - 1 day ago
-- [SecurityWeek] Black Hat USA 2025 – Summary of Vendor Announcements (Part 1) - 1 day ago
-- [HackerNews] Misconfigurations Are Not Vulnerabilities: The Costly Confusion Behind Security Risks - 1 day ago
-- [BleepingComputer] SonicWall urges admins to disable SSLVPN amid rising attacks - 1 day ago
-- [SecurityWeek] Approov Raises $6.7 Million for Mobile App Security - 1 day ago
-- [BleepingComputer] Android gets patches for Qualcomm flaws exploited in attacks - 1 day ago
-- [RegisterSec] Hacker summer camp: What to expect from BSides, Black Hat, and DEF CON - 1 day ago
-- [HackerNews] How Top CISOs Save Their SOCs from Alert Chaos to Never Miss Real Incidents - 1 day ago
-- [SecurityWeek] Android’s August 2025 Update Patches Exploited Qualcomm Vulnerability - 1 day ago
-- [BleepingComputer] Microsoft increases Zero Day Quest prize pool to $5 million - 1 day ago
-- [RegisterSoftware] Microsoft promises to eventually make WinUI 'truly open source' - 1 day ago
-- [NCSCGuidanceFeed] What is an antivirus product?
-Do I need one? - 1 day ago
-- [SecurityWeek] Microsoft Offers $5 Million at Zero Day Quest Hacking Contest - 1 day ago
-- [HackerNews] 15,000 Fake TikTok Shop Domains Deliver Malware, Steal Crypto via AI-Driven Scam Campaign - 1 day ago
-- [SecurityWeek] SonicWall Hunts for Zero-Day Amid Surge in Firewall Exploitation - 1 day ago
-- [RegisterSoftware] Germany and Japan teamed their ISS robots for seek-and-photograph mission - 1 day ago
-- [HackerNews] SonicWall Investigating Potential SSL VPN Zero-Day After 20+ Targeted Attacks Reported - 2 days ago
-- [RegisterSoftware] Lyft and Baidu plan Eurobocab launch, starting in UK and Germany next year - 2 days ago
 - [DataBreaches] Russian-linked hackers appear to have launched a crippling cyberattack on Western New Mexico University - 3 months ago
 - [DataBreaches] SK Telecom vows to take full responsibility for damage from recent data leak - 3 months ago
 - [HackerNews] Storm-1977 Hits Education Clouds with AzureChecker, Deploys 200+ Crypto Mining Containers - 3 months ago